xumi1993/seispy/source/usage/srf.rst

     GUI for checking SRFs.
 Black lines denote manually picked arrival time.
 Red lines denote theoretical arrival time.

 - This GUI is open after arrival time calculation and rotation.
-The seismic waveforms in 3 components are cut arround theoretical S wave arrival time (the red line).
+The seismic waveforms in 3 components are cut around theoretical S wave arrival time (the red line).
 A pre-picking is preformed with a STA/LTA method in T component (the black line).

 - If the current event has a low quality, users can mark the event to "poor" via button ``mark to poor`` or hotkey ``d``.